alanclarke/urlite/README.md

 # urlite
-A small very fast, dependency free url parser for nodejs and the web
+A small, very fast, dependency free url parser for nodejs and the web

 - Written in 12 lines of code
 - Unit tested